oVirt/ovirt-site/source/uncategorized/using-el6-hosts-with-ovirt.html.md

         -   Additional Development
         -   Server Platform Development
 *   An active webserver to host a package repository and the kickstart (EG: An EL6 or Fedora box with httpd loaded and running)

-**A Fair Warning, as it stands today getting an EL6 host to work and play nicely with ovirt-engine is not the faint of heart...**
+*   **At this point in time getting an EL6 host to work and play nicely with ovirt-engine is not trivial**

 ## Building the Needed Packages